great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_map_expectations.md

 python expect_column_values_to_equal_three.py
 ```

-The template file is set up so that this will run the expectations `generate_diagnostic_checklist` method.
-This will run a diagnostic script on your new Expectation, return a checklist of steps to get it to full production readiness, and recommend a next step.
+The template file is set up so that this will run the Expectation's `generate_diagnostic_checklist` method.
+This will run a diagnostic script on your new Expectation, and return a checklist of steps to get it to full production readiness.

 ```
 Completeness checklist for ExpectColumnValuesToMatchSomeCriteria: